Ultimate Guide to Wills And Why They Are Important

 When to Create a Will

 Many people put off writing a will.
-They do so for a variety of reasons, some being they think it’s too complicated, don’t know where to start, or are young and think it’s not relevant.
+They do so for a variety of reasons, some being they think it’s too complicated, don’t know where to start or are young and think it’s not relevant.
 However, certain circumstances necessitate creating a will.

 Steps to Writing a Will

-Preparing a will may be challenging — it helps to know the steps and what to consider.
+Preparing a will requires careful attention — it helps to know the steps and what to consider.
 Typically, hiring a lawyer is your best option.
-It’s possible to draft a will on our own, but it must comply with state requirements.
+It’s possible to draft a will on your own, but it must comply with state requirements.
+Below is a simple step-by-step guide to help you get started.

 Decide what assets to include